Home Improvement Employment Screening: Drug Testing, Background Checks & Health Tests

 Are home improvement background checks kept confidential?

-What’s included in a regular background screening for home improvement?
+What’s included in a contractor background check?

-Are background checks for contractors really necessary?
+Are background checks for contractors necessary?

 What types of drug tests are common in the home improvement industry?